neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-7/index.rst

 -------------------------------------------

 Since these signals are extremely weak (measured in microvolts), they are first amplified to make them readable.
-Then, unwanted noise-like movement disturbances or interference from other body signals such as the heart-is filtered out to ensure the recorded data is clean and accurate.
+Then, unwanted noise-like movement disturbances or interference from other body signals, such as cardiac signals, is filtered out to ensure the recorded data is clean and accurate.

 7.4 Key Components of a sEMG System
 =======================================